SEASON 1 – CBS

 - 040. Operation Florida – 9/23/1975

 - The kids are fighting over the TV, but they become concerned when their mother doesn’t even notice them.
 She admits she’s not feeling very well, but she insists that they don’t tell their father.
-When James gets home, he has great news: he’s gotten a $15 raise… but Florida is feeling to sick to celebrate.
+When James gets home, he has great news: he’s gotten a $15 raise… but Florida is feeling too sick to celebrate.
 When James finds out she’s felt sick for two weeks, he hits the ceiling and rushes her off to the county hospital.
 When they return, he is furious for the treatment she got there, but she does find out that she has gall stones and requires an operation.
 James insists that he’s putting her up in a private hospital rather than the free one.
 She winds up in a semi-private room with a well-to-do roommate named Mrs. Andrews (Hilda Haynes).
 James tries to impress her by pretending they have money also, but when he hears another patient yelling at the hospital cashier (Helen Stenorg) about the costs, he realizes that this stay could cost well over $600.
 James decides that he’s going to have to move Florida to the county hospital, a decision solidified when he finds out that Florida’s Dr. Alcott (Rai Saunders) is going to perform an operation at the county hospital.
 He tries to tell Florida that they can’t afford to stay there, but Florida has been put on a sedative and can only slowly ramble on about how much she loves the place.
 He lets her drift off to sleep, and she stays there for the entire week.
 When they get home, James tells her the rest, but she makes the mistake of telling everyone that she can do the same things she did before… so everyone starts loading the chores onto her.
 8/8/21

 - 041. Love in the Ghetto – 9/30/1975

 - Thelma brings her boyfriend Larry Walters (Carl Franklin) home after a date, and J.J. sees them kissing in the hallway and is disgusted.
-He also realizes that she has a new ring, and figures out that they are going to announce their engagement.
+He also realizes that she has a new ring and figures out that they are going to announce their engagement.
 He is excited to see the fireworks when their father finds out.
 Sure enough, when they make the announcement, the fireworks do indeed go off, as both Florida and James tell them they aren’t ready.
 James is more adamant, and insists that they are too young, don’t have enough money, and have no idea what they’re getting into.
-Larry is twenty and is working as a gas station attendant, but plans to go to school and become a mechanic in the next six years, and own his own gas station in the next ten.
+Larry is twenty and is working as a gas station attendant but plans to go to school and become a mechanic in the next six years, and own his own gas station in the next ten.
 James still won’t hear of it, and Thelma becomes increasingly upset.
 They suggest that Larry go for a fifteen-minute walk while they discuss it as a family.
 Surprisingly, J.J. suddenly changes his tune and tells his father that he is wrong, and that Larry is a good guy and Thelma loves him, so they should have a chance at marriage.
 James threatens him repeatedly, but J.J. won’t change his opinion.
-He goes back to check on Thelma in her room, and she lets him now how much she appreciates him siding with her, and gives him a big hug and tells him that he’s beautiful in his own way.
+He goes back to check on Thelma in her room, and she lets him now how much she appreciates him siding with her and gives him a big hug and tells him that he’s beautiful in his own way.
 Florida reminds James of their struggles when they first got engaged, but also of the good times they had during that time.
 James accuses Florida of getting him onto other subjects, and adamantly refuses to accept Thelma’s engagement.
 When Larry returns, James slams the door in his face.
-Finally, Thelma gives Larry back his ring and tells her father that she isn’t getting engaged after all, but adds that she’ll be spending more nights with Larry and spending more time with Larry’s family since James doesn’t like him.
-James finally gives up, and suggests that they get engaged.
-He also tells J.J. that he is proud of him for sticking up for his little sister, and embraces him as well.
+Finally, Thelma gives Larry back his ring and tells her father that she isn’t getting engaged after all but adds that she’ll be spending more nights with Larry and spending more time with Larry’s family since James doesn’t like him.
+James finally gives up and suggests that they get engaged.
+He also tells J.J. that he is proud of him for sticking up for his little sister and embraces him as well.
 6/16/22

 - 042. Florida’s Rich Cousin – 10/7/1975